mintyfrankie/brilliant-CV-Submodule/template.typ

       break
     }
   }
-  panic("i18n: language value not matching any key in the dictionary") }
+  panic("i18n: language value not matching any key in the array") }